Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 “It is better to let the job seeker demonstrate their skills by diagramming a solution on a whiteboard, preparing a presentation, or having them show how they would perform specific job tasks”.

-Some autistic job seekers find neurotypical communication difficult or confusing, especially when it comes to assessments or skills testing during the interview process.
-So it’s imperative employers make reasonable adjustments during the testing phase to better include neurodiverse talent.
+Some autistic job seekers find neurotypical communication difficult or confusing, especially regarding assessments or skills testing during the interview process.
+So employers must make reasonable adjustments during testing to better include neurodiverse talent.

-Work Sample Tests are a great way to remove the sometimes-awkward social or discussion element of an interview, and focus entirely on the just the work.
+Work Sample Tests are a great way to remove an interview’s sometimes-awkward social or discussion element and focus entirely on the work.

-In our view, when interview questions are hard to answer, and when social interaction is difficult to navigate, dispose of them, and replace them with tasks that do suit the candidate, especially an autistic candidate.
+In our view, when interview questions are hard to answer and when social interaction is difficult to navigate, dispose of them and replace them with tasks that suit the candidate, especially an autistic candidate.

 As per this fantastic piece in Forbes, interviewers should look to pivot their entire hiring process, where reasonable, towards candidates showing their skills in a more literal form.
-As Work Sample Tests imitate on-the-job responsibilities, it’s an incredibly effective tool to judge whether a particular neurodivergent worker is right for the job, and can give much more accurate and meaningful feedback to the candidate on their career progression options and future.
+As Work Sample Tests imitate on-the-job responsibilities, it’s an incredibly effective tool to judge whether a particular neurodivergent worker is suitable for the job and can give more accurate and meaningful feedback to candidates on their career progression options and future.

 Prioritise feedback!

-Lastly, if you don’t know what you’re doing wrong, you’ll never improve.
-Recruitment managers especially need to be acutely aware of how to adapt interview questions and processes to help neurodiverse employees feel more included.
+Lastly, you’ll never improve if you don’t know what you’re doing wrong.
+Recruitment managers must be acutely aware of adapting interview questions and processes to help neurodiverse employees feel more included.

-Dive into your your candidate base, your network, your employees, your workforce, your advocates and most importantly autistic people for feedback on your hiring processes through the lens of neurodiverse inclusivity.
+Dive into your candidate base, network, employees, workforce, advocates and most importantly, autistic people for feedback on your hiring processes through the lens of neurodiverse inclusivity.

 The bottom line

 Autistic adults deserve the very best opportunities to make the most of a fruitful career in a job they love.
-Sadly, hiring managers across multiple sectors don’t make enough of a concerted effort to fully understand the benefits of hiring autistic adults, and struggle to see the good it can do for their team and wider firm.
+Sadly, hiring managers across multiple sectors don’t make enough concerted effort to fully understand the benefits of employing autistic adults and struggle to see the good it can do for their team and more comprehensive firm.

-As we’ve proved above, the facts are pretty clear when it comes to how people with autism and finance intersect – specifically, the advantage of neurodiverse skills within accountancy and the wider accounting profession, and how easy it is to make reasonable adjustments to typical working styles to better incorporate neurodiverse employees.
+As we’ve proved above, the facts are pretty straightforward when it comes to how people with autism and finance intersect – specifically, the advantage of neurodiverse skills within accountancy and the broader accounting profession and how easy it is to make reasonable adjustments to typical working styles to incorporate neurodiverse employees better.

-If you’re looking for your next job role in finance and accountancy, then Send Us Your CV, or Search Jobs to find out about the roles we currently have available.
+If you’re looking for your next job role in finance and accountancy, then Send Us Your CV, or Search for Jobs to find out about the parts we currently have available.

 Similar posts: